 In addition to efficiency gains in those areas, the ability to track your inventory across the enterprise, even when it’s not in the warehouse, adds up to impact the bottom line by improving overall customer service.

 IT professionals face major challenges in ensuring that all systems are online and running at optimum effectiveness, particularly in remote areas with connectivity issues or during critical manufacturing operations.
 But inventory movement, receiving and shipping are core operations that must continue even if connections to the internet or remote enterprise systems are down.

 One way to address interruptions in connectivity is to have a solution designed specifically to function in offline and high availability modes.
 That way, your employees can continue to collect data and process jobs regardless of the connection state to your ERP or other enterprise back-end system.
 Off-network mobility solutions like those offered by RFgen can keep your operations running 24/7 by maintaining your workforce’s productivity regardless of your ERP system’s availability.

 The RFgen High-Availability Distributed Solution provides more than a simple “store and forward” or batch operations.
 Rather, the warehouse software employs advanced replication techniques, intelligent queuing and tightly-coupled architecture to help reduce costs while supporting reliable 24-hour data collection.
 The solution handles smaller interruptions by storing data directly on mobile devices until connectivity is restored and larger outages by relying on the RFgen server until a connection with the ERP can be re-established.
 With High-Availability Distributed Solutions, your remote warehouses keep functioning, even when faced with unexpected interruptions from WAN outages, hardware failures, scheduled maintenance or other network disruptions.

 Want to learn more about inventory management?
-Visit The Mobile Supply Chain Blog to learn more about accelerating your inventory management practices.
+Subscribe to The Mobile Supply Chain Blog to get new articles delivered to your inbox.